 The cost of providing car parking is often not paid by the driver: Ninety-six per cent of trips in Greater Melbourne end in parking which is free (VISTA 2016).
-Some councils manage parking demand in busy areas through charges.
-The Victorian Government also charges a levy on inner city off-street parking to discourage vehicle commuting.
+For example, the cost of providing 'free' car parking at shopping centres is included in the price of goods.
+In busy areas, some councils apply parking fees to manage parking demand.
+The Victorian Government also charges a levy on inner city offstreet parking to discourage vehicle commuting.